C0DER11101/MIPS/Notes/note6.md

 The register `$1` is actually the register `$at`(_assembler temporary_). `$8` is `$t0`.

 Also, we wrote `add` instruction to move the value in `$t2` to `$a0` because `add` is the real MIPS instruction.
-However, there is a pseudo instruction called `move` that used to transfer the value of one register to another.
+However, there is a pseudo instruction called `move` that is used to transfer the value of one register to another.

 `a($zero)` is actually an explicit way of retrieving the value of `a` from the RAM.
 If we donot write `($zero)` then it will implicitly retrieve the value from RAM.
 Same goes for `b($zero)`